INMAS-Math/Workshop-01/README.md

 moves to the parent directory.
 Please take a moment to navigate around the directory tree of your computer and familiarize yourself with these commands.

-Help on any of these commands can be obtained by typing, for the command ls, for example,
+Help on any of these commands can be obtained by typing, for the command `ls`, for example,

 `man ls`